Prize League Rules & Scoring

 - Each league consists of 12 teams.

 - Each league's teams are divided into three divisions of four teams.

 - The computer places teams into divisions by their Round 1 draft position.
 The teams that draft in positions 1, 4, 7 and 10 are placed together in one division.
 The teams that draft in positions 2, 5, 8 and 11 are placed together in another division.
 Finally, teams that draft in positions 3, 6, 9 and 12 are placed together in the last division.

-- The regular season lasts 13 weeks and takes places during Weeks 1-13 of the NFL regular season.
+- The regular season lasts 13 weeks and takes place during Weeks 1-13 of the NFL regular season.

 - Each week, each team plays one other team in head-to-head competition.

 - The schedule is generated and published at the beginning of the season.